 In the Village of Glencoe, the existing sewers were simulated to have enough capacity to convey the wastewater loads downstream with no surcharge to ground under both existing and future condition.
 All of the Glencoe flow was conveyed to the Victoria SPS and eventually directed to the Glencoe WWTP via a 200mm forcemain.
-With the existing infrastructures, the Victoria SPS cannot accommodate the required flow under WWF_Peak condition.
+With the existing infrastructures, the Victoria SPS cannot accommodate the required flow under WWF\Peak condition.
 Therefore, WSP provided the following recommendations for the Municipality to consider:

-- Adding a twinned forcemain in addition to the existing 200mm forcemain to accommodate more outflow from the SPS.
+- 1. Adding a twinned forcemain in addition to the existing 200mm forcemain to accommodate more outflow from the SPS.
 In this study WSP investigated decommissioning the existing forcemain to build a large diameter forcemain in its place and twinning the existing forcemain with a larger one.
 To be more cost effective in terms of maintenance costs, WSP recommends using a single 400mm or 500mm forcemain and decommissioning the existing forcemain.
 However, prior to designing and implementing a solution, WSP recommends completing an Environmental Assessment that focuses on this station. - 2.
 Upsizing the existing wet well to accommodate future flow and reduce pump cycle.
-Upsizing the wet well from 24m3 to 56m3 could help reduce the pump cycle from 10 to 4 times per hour.
+Upsizing the wet well from 24m to 56m could help reduce the pump cycle from 10 to 4 times per hour.
 The feasibility of upsizing the wet well should be studied in the same Environmental Assessment as was suggested for the forcemain upsizing/twinning.

 In the Village of Wardsville, the existing SBS collection system was simulated to have sufficient capacity to convey sewage to the Main Pump Sanitary Pump Station without surcharge under DWF for both planning horizons.
-When simulating WWF_Peak condition, a few sewers along Run 'D' surcharged with q/Q ratio greater than 100% based on the simulation.
+When simulating WWF\Peak condition, a few sewers along Run 'D' surcharged with q/Q ratio greater than 100% based on the simulation.
 The steady state model for the Wardsville SBS network is simplified and does not capture the retention time in each individual septic tank before it discharges to the collection system.
 Sanitary loads on MHs flowed immediately downstream in the model, resulting in high q/Q ratio.
-To represent the performance of the Wardsville SBS system more accurately, an EPS model is required.